-1 consultants, and officers and employees of the Department of Building Inspection, the Planning 2 Department, the and Department of Public Works.
-The Permit Processing Code of Conduct shall be 3 posted in a conspicuous place in each department, and a copy shall be distributed to each officer of the 4 City and County who makes or participates in making decisions related to permit applications.
-5 6 SEC.
+(d) PERMIT PROCESSING CODE OF CONDUCT.
+No later than 60 days after the effective date of this Article, the Ethics Commission shall adopt a code of conduct for permit processing (the "Permit Processing Code of Conduct") containing ethical guidelines for permit applicants, permit consultants, and officers and employees of the Department of Building Inspection, the Planning Department, the and Department of Public Works.
+The Permit Processing Code of Conduct shall be posted in a conspicuous place in each department, and a copy shall be distributed to each officer of the City and County who makes or participates in making decisions related to permit applications.

+SEC.
 3.400A.
 FINDINGS.

-7 The Board of Supervisors finds that bringing greater transparency to the City and County's 8 permitting process is essential to protect public confidence in the fairness and impartiality of that 9 process.
-It is the purpose and intent of this Chapter 4 to impose reasonable disclosure requirements on 10 permit consultants to provide the public with information about who is paying the consultants, the 11 permits they are getting paid to obtain, the City employees with whom they have had contact in the 12 course of obtaining the permits, and the political contributions they have made to City officials.
-13 14 SEC.
+The Board of Supervisors finds that bringing greater transparency to the City and County's permitting process is essential to protect public confidence in the fairness and impartiality of that process.
+It is the purpose and intent of this Chapter 4 to impose reasonable disclosure requirements on permit consultants to provide the public with information about who is paying the consultants, the permits they are getting paid to obtain, the City employees with whom they have had contact in the course of obtaining the permits, and the political contributions they have made to City officials.

+SEC.
 3.400.
 PERMIT APPLICATION PROCESSING.

-15 (a) EQUAL TREATMENT OF PERMIT APPLICANTS.
-It shall be the policy of the 16 Department of Building Inspection, the Planning Department, the Department of Public Works and the 17 officers and employees of such departments to treat all permit applicants the same regardless of the 18 relationship of the applicant and/or the applicant's representatives to any officer or employee of the 19 City and County and regardless of whether the applicant hires a permit consultant to provide permit 20 consulting services.
-Intentional preferential treatment of any permit applicant and/or the applicant's 21 representatives by any officer or employee of the Department of Building Inspection, the Planning 22 Department, or the Department of Public Works shall subject the officer or employee to disciplinary 23 action for official misconduct.
-24 (b) APPLICATION PRIORITY.
-It shall be the policy of the Department of Building 25 Inspection, the Planning Department, the Department of Public Works and the officers and employees
+(a) EQUAL TREATMENT OF PERMIT APPLICANTS.
+It shall be the policy of the officers and employees of such departments to treat all permit applicants the same regardless of the relationship of the applicant and/or the applicant's representatives to any officer or employee of the consulting services.
+Intentional preferential treatment of any permit applicant and/or the applicant's representatives by any officer or employee of the Department of Building Inspection, the Planning

+Department of Building Inspection, the Planning Department, the Department of Public Works and the action for official misconduct.

+City and County and regardless of whether the applicant hires a permit consultant to provide permit

+Department, or the Department of Public Works shall subject the officer or employee to disciplinary

+(b) APPLICATION PRIORITY.
+It shall be the policy of the Department of Building

+Inspection, the Planning Department, the Department of Public Works and the officers and employees